Share your love

 MariaDB [(none)]>

-Set up PHP on AlmaLinux 9
+3. Set up PHP Server Scripting

-To install PHP part from the LAMP stack and the most common PHP extensions on your server, run the command below:
+By default, PHP 8.0 is available in the default AlmaLinux 9 repository.
+To install the PHP part from the LAMP stack and the most common PHP extensions on your server, run the command below:

-sudo dnf install php php-curl php-bcmath php-gd php-soap php-zip php-curl php-mbstring php-mysqlnd php-gd php-xml php-intl php-zip
+sudo dnf install php php-curl php-bcmath php-gd php-soap php-zip php-curl php-mbstring php-mysqlnd php-gd php-xml php-intl php-zip -y

 Verify your PHP installation by checking its version: